One of the highlights from my latest trip to Peru was a two-night stay at Palacio del Inka, a Luxury Collection Hotel by Marriott in Cusco.

 Original Inca stonework is on display, a reminder of the 500 years of history behind the palace walls.

-Those preferring more natural (like me) can sit on the veranda between the interior dining rooms and the courtyard.
+Those who prefer more natural (like me) can sit on the veranda between the interior dining rooms and the courtyard.
 Bring your sunglasses!

 Wooden tables at the center of the main room are filled with fresh tropical fruits, juices, pastries, cereals, and honeycomb, dripping fresh honey into a mason jar.

-There's also a small table with items like gluten-free pastries catering to guests with food sensitivities.
+There's also a small table with gluten-free pastries catering to guests with food sensitivities.

 And a tea station, where you can get your daily dose of coca tea to (hopefully) alleviate the effects of Cusco's high elevation (11,152 feet above sea level).